shanhhe/comp0240_aerorobotics_cw2_challenge_muti_drone/README.md

 ## Challenge

 This challenge revolves around swarming of drones and formation flight.
-We are asking you to investigate the difference in performance and application of decentralised swarm based approaches versus centralised approaches to performing formation flight with a group of 5 drones in a number of different scenarios.
+We are asking you to investigate the difference in performance and application of decentralised swarm based approaches versus centralised approaches to performing formation flight with a group of 5 drones in 4 different scenarios.

 ### Swarming and Formation Flight

-**Swarming** refers to the collective behavior of multiple agents (drones) operating together using local rules without a centralized controller.
-These behaviors emerge from interactions between individual drones and their environment.
+**Swarming** refers to the collective behaviour of multiple agents (drones) operating together using local rules without a centralised controller.
+These behaviours emerge from interactions between individual drones and their environment.

 Swarm robotics takes inspiration from nature—such as birds, fish, and insects—to design scalable, flexible, and robust robotic systems.
-Swarm behaviors are often decentralized and self-organized, meaning that individual drones follow simple local rules that collectively result in a global pattern of behavior.
+Swarm behaviours are often decentralised and self-organised, meaning that individual drones follow simple local rules that collectively result in a global pattern of behaviour.

-Common decentralized swarm control strategies:
+Common decentralised swarm control strategies:

-- Boids Model (Flocking Behavior) – Uses three simple rules: separation, alignment, and cohesion.
+- Boids Model (Flocking Behaviour) – Uses three simple rules: separation, alignment, and cohesion.
 - Potential Fields – Assigns virtual attractive/repulsive forces to goals and obstacles to guide movement.
-- Reinforcement Learning-Based Swarms – Uses machine learning to optimize local decision-making.
+- Optimisation-based Swarms – Optimisation approach focusing on local decision-making given a set of constraints.
-- Bio-Inspired Methods – Such as pheromone-based navigation or genetic algorithms.
+- Bio-Inspired Methods – Use of indirect coordination through share environmental cues such as pheromone-based navigation or genetic algorithms.

 **Formation flight** is a more structured approach to multi-agent coordination where drones maintain a specific geometric arrangement while moving.
 Unlike general swarming, formation flying often requires precise positioning and coordination.

 Common formation flight strategies:

-- Centralized Approaches
+- Centralised Approaches
-    - Leader-Follower – One drone acts as the leader while others maintain a relative position.
+    - Leader-Follower – One drone acts as the leader dictating the trajectory while others maintain a relative position.
+This can be both centralised and de-centralised.
+For the latter, this introduces approaches where the swarm my automatically elect a new leader.
-    - Multi-Agent Path Planning (MAPF) – Centralized planning optimizes collision-free paths.
+    - Multi-Agent Path Planning (MAPF) – Global centralised planning approach computed for the whole route and optimising e.g. for collision-free paths.
     - Virtual Structures – The entire formation is treated as a rigid body and controlled as one unit.

-- Decentralized Approaches
+- Decentralised Approaches
     - Boids with Formation Constraints – Similar to flocking but with additional formation control.
     - Consensus-Based Control – Drones agree on formation changes based on local communication.
     - Distributed Potential Fields – Drones use attraction/repulsion forces while maintaining formation.